Boccone Dolce Cake Recipe

 1. Rinse and dry berries and slice strawberries the long way.

 2. Melt chocolate according to package instructions.
-As soon as the chocolate is melted, spread it over the tops of each of three layers (see tip for success #2 below).
+As soon as the chocolate is melted, spread it over the tops of each of the three layers (see tip for success #2 below).

 3. Place the first meringue layer on the platter you will be serving the cake on.
 Spread or pipe a little less than 1/3 of the frosting over the first layer.
 Place a layer of sliced strawberries over the frosting.

-4. Repeat with the next two layers and decorate the top by piping remaining whipped cream and topping with berries and more chocolate if desired.
+4. Repeat with the next two layers and decorate the top by piping the remaining whipped cream and topping with berries and more chocolate if desired.

 Serving the Cake: